Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Nuclear energy is much smaller than Atomic energy and is more powerful than Atomic energy.
 The closer we get to absolute zero, the closer we get to infinity which is the beginning of the universe.
 It is theorized that if we could go all the way to zero, we would tap into the universe's infinite energy.
 Zero can not exist without infinity; zero into itself is infinity in an endless feedback loop.
+According to quantum physics.

 <br /><br />